teastainedhouse/bookbinding-imposition/README.md

 # Bookbinding Imposition
-*FOSS for hobbyist bookbinders to impose PDFs for printing signatures*
+*FOSS python program for hobbyist bookbinders to impose PDFs for printing signatures.*

 ## Notes for folio printing